Jbleezy/BO1-Reimagined/README.md

 * Removed (replaced by PSG1)

 ### Famas
-* Unupgraded: increased reserve ammo from 150 to 300
+* Unupgraded: increased stock ammo from 150 to 300
-* Upgraded: increased reserve ammo from 225 to 450
+* Upgraded: increased stock ammo from 225 to 450

 ### FG42
-* Upgraded: decreased reserve ammo from 400 to 384
+* Upgraded: decreased stock ammo from 400 to 384

 ### G11
-* Unupgraded: increased reserve ammo from 144 to 192
+* Unupgraded: increased stock ammo from 144 to 192
-* Upgraded: increased reserve ammo from 288 to 384
+* Upgraded: increased stock ammo from 288 to 384

 ### Gewehr 43
 * Unupgraded: increased damage from 120 to 130
-* Upgraded: decreased reserve ammo from 170 to 168
+* Upgraded: decreased stock ammo from 170 to 168

 ### HK21
-* Upgraded: decreased reserve ammo from 750 to 600
+* Upgraded: decreased stock ammo from 750 to 600

 ### HS10
 * Upgraded: fixed right weapon fire sound